[updated 8/11/2023]

 The Apex Trilogy:

-Fighting Iron Hundreds of years after the Apex Trilogy, Fighting Iron is all about the mechs.
+A Fistful of Mechs series– Hundreds of years after the Apex Trilogy, A Fistful of Mechs is all about the mechs.
 Are there zombies?
 Mmmmm, maybe.
-But they may not show up for a couple books in this series.
+But they may not show up for a couple of books in this series.
 Like I said, this is all about the mechs.
 And it’s a western!
 I kid you not, people, it is a full on, totally awesome western!

-Mech Corps- We skip ahead again and this is the point where humanity has mastered space flight.
+Mech Corps- We skip ahead again, and this is the point where humanity has mastered space flight.
 Now they are off looking for a new planet because they’ve screwed up Earth so much!
-This is the bridge between Fighting Iron and–
+This is the bridge between A Fistful of Mechs and–

 Salvage Merc One– Now we are way, way, way, way to the Nth power in the future!
 Aliens and intergalactic space flight are normal.
 This universe of books includes not just SMO, but Drop Team Zero, Outpost Hell, and the Roak: Galactic Bounty Hunter novels.
 You can read these in any order.
 They are not sequels (except for the obvious direct sequels with specific titles).
 I have simply built a universe I now get to play in.
 Have fun!